ZeshuiLi/ZeshuiLi.github.io/_pages/about.md

 Biography
 ---
-Zeshui Li
-Ph.D
-State Key Laboratory for Novel Software and Technology
-Department of Computer Science and Technology
-Nanjing University

-I am supervised by professor [Guihai Chen](http://cs.nju.edu.cn/gchen/) and associate professor [Haipeng Dai](http://cs.nju.edu.cn/daihp/).
-I also have deep cooperation with professor [Wei Wang](http://cs.nju.edu.cn/ww/).
+Zeshui Li is currently a Ph.D graduate from Nanjing University.
+He is supervised by professor [Guihai Chen](http://cs.nju.edu.cn/gchen/) and associate professor [Haipeng Dai](http://cs.nju.edu.cn/daihp/).
+He also has deep cooperation with professor [Wei Wang](http://cs.nju.edu.cn/ww/).

 From 2011 to 2014, I am a member of [XiaoMing-Lab](http://www.xiaoming-lab.com/).